ember-cli-code-coverage/ember-cli-code-coverage/README.md

   this.namespace = 'api';  // It's important that the passthrough for coverage is before the namespace, otherwise it will be prefixed.
 ```

-## Gotchas

-Currently only works with QUnit.
-PRs wanted to work with Mocha.

 ## Inspiration

 This addon was inspired by [`ember-cli-blanket`](https://github.com/sglanzer/ember-cli-blanket).